OPS-SAT (Operations nanoSatellite)

 RF communications module

-A driving mission requirement is that a satellite configuration should exist that is indistinguishable to the ground from a typical ESA satellite.
-Among other things, this means that the spacecraft has to fly firmware and software that implement CCSDS protocols.
+A driving mission requirement is that a satellite configuration should exist that is indistinguishable from the ground from a typical ESA satellite.
+Among other things, this means that the spacecraft has to fly firmware and software that implements CCSDS protocols.
 The solution is to deploy the IP core of an ESA TM/TC encoder/decoder chip onto a commercially available FPGA.
-This unit is referred to as the CCSDS engine (Figure 51).
+This unit is referred to as the CCSDS engine (Figure 45).
 This chain will be used for nominally communicating between the Nanomind OBC and the ESA ground control system.
-However it will be possible for the experimenters to bypass this unit and go directly between the S-band transponder and the SEEP (Satellite Experimental Processing Platform).
+However, it will be possible for the experimenters to bypass this unit and go directly between the S-band transponder and the SEEP (Satellite Experimental Processing Platform).
 This will allow configurations that use non-CCSDS protocols such as TCP/IP on the mission.

-The S-band telemetry system consists of the miniaturized S-band transceiver which supports a data rate of 1 Mbit/s in downlink and 256 kbit/s in uplink.
-The compatibility with the CCSDS/PUS/SCOS protocol stack is provided by an IP core made available by ESA and integrated in a radiation-hard FPGA.
-Bypassing of the IP core will be possible allowing to implement new protocols different from the CCSDS standard.
+The S-band telemetry system consists of the miniaturized S-band transceiver which supports a data rate of 1 Mbit/s in the downlink and 256 kbit/s in the uplink.
+The compatibility with the CCSDS/PUS/SCOS protocol stack is provided by an IP core made available by ESA and integrated into a radiation-hard FPGA.
+Bypassing the IP core it will be possible to implement new protocols different from the CCSDS standard.

 OBC (On-Board Computer)

 The GomSpace NanoMind A712D, currently on-orbit with several CubeSat missions, serves as the OBC of OPS-SAT.
 The NanoMind gathers telemetry from the various on-board systems including the payload systems, via the I2C bus which runs the CSP (CubeSat Space Protocol).
 Additionally, the NanoMind will have another I2C bus that will serve as a secondary data interface between the CubeSat Bus and the payload (Ref.
 4).